 Hesitation

 A delay due to uncertainty of mind or fear.
-This often leads to audiences getting the perception you do not care, are unprepared or incompetent, confused or callous.
+This often leads audiences to perceive you as indifferent, unprepared, incompetent, confused or callous.

 Obfuscation

-When information is so confused or opaque or the language is confusing or ambiguous that it becomes difficult to perceive or understand.
+The condition in which information is so confused or opaque or the language is confusing or ambiguous it becomes difficult to perceive or understand.
 This creates the perception of dishonesty and insensitivity.

 Retaliation

 The act of retaliating; return of like for like; reprisal.
-In most crisis situations, this only serves to intensify the surrounding emotion and tension.
+In most crises, this only serves to intensify the surrounding emotion and tension.

 Prevarication